LastBotInc/llama2j/README.md

 The llama2j project is based on https://github.com/karpathy/llama2.c

-This is a pure Java implementation of LLama 2 inference, without any dependencies.
+This is a pure Java implementation of standalone LLama 2 inference, without any dependencies.

 In addition, we implement CUDA version, where the transformer is implemented as a number of CUDA kernels.
 Java code runs the kernels on GPU using JCuda.